Skip to content

 Inku vs Busuu for Japanese

 Busuu is a multi-language app with human peer feedback.
-Inku is Japanese-only with native audio.
+Inku is Japanese-only with audio support.
 Community vs focus.

 Busuu has a unique feature: native speakers of your target language review your writing.
 It is a strong tool for learners who want human feedback.
 Inku doesn't compete on that.
 Inku competes on polish, audio quality, and 10-minute-a-day usability.

-- You want actor-recorded audio on every card.
-Inku has native voice acting.
+• You want audio support.
+Inku has audio-supported review.
 Busuu uses a mix of TTS and short native clips.

 Feature-by-feature